 Wow - what an AMAZING two weeks we had with you!
-We loved co-hosting the SLP Summit with Marisha at SLP Now.
+We loved hosting SLP Summit.
 We had the opportunity to learn from some of our favorite SLPs and network with thousands of SLPs from across the world in the chat rooms, discussion boards and through social media.

 If you aren’t sure what I’m referring to or didn’t get a chance to sign up yet, it’s not too late!
 You have through February 14th to earn up to 9 hours of FREE CEUs.
 Click here for more information.